Looking to MIG weld some mild steel?

 The reason for this is the pre-flow of Argon CO2 so you have shielding gas cover before you start MIG welding.
 And post flow of Argon CO2 gas when you stop welding that mild steel bead length.

-Brad’s quite ambitious for his MIG welding.
-And having rented a smaller tank and found that it ran out too quickly, he plans to rent a larger tank next time.
+Brad’s quite ambitious for his welding.
+And having rented a smaller tank and found that it ran out too quickly.
+He plans to rent a larger tank next time.

 But Brad’s not that keen on paying rental all the time.
 Because he might not MIG weld for a month or two and then have a bunch of MIG welding projects.